alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 Alf does just that: it exposes relations as first class citizen to the software developer.
-It currently supports two main modes, with and without lazy evaluation, the details of which are out of scope of this general blog post (see [Alf in Ruby](/doc/alf-in-ruby)).
+It currently supports two main modes, with and without lazy evaluation, the details of which are out of scope for this blog post (see [Alf in Ruby](/doc/alf-in-ruby)).

 ### What does really change?